 What is Kanten?

-The red alge (seaweed)—the main ingredient for kanten jelly—doesn’t have a salty flavor unlike other types of seaweed.
-So kanten or agar jelly is flavorless, and you don’t have to worry about the taste of the dessert.
+The red algae (seaweed)—the main ingredient for kanten jelly—doesn’t have a salty flavor like other types of seaweed.
+Kanten jelly is flavorless and there’s no need to worry about a salty taste in this dessert.

-All you need to do is to dissolve the kanten (stick or powder) in hot water and let it firm at room temperature.
-Unlike gelatine, kanten can retain its firm shape at room temperature.
+All you need to do is to dissolve the kanten stick or kanten powder in hot water and let it firm at room temperature.
+Unlike gelatin, kanten can retain its firm shape at room temperature.

-Because kanten is flavorless, you would enjoy the texture of the jelly, along with other ingredients in the dessert.
+Enjoy the texture of the jelly along with other ingredients in the dessert.
 Don’t forget to choose fun and exciting toppings to serve with kanten!

-If you want to know a little bit more about kanten, please read here.
+If you want to learn more about this ingredient, please read my kanten pantry page.

 How to Make Anmitsu